-- A. Based upon our criteria and assessment of the peer-reviewed literature, transcatheter pulmonary valve implantation (TPVI) with an U.S. Food and Drug Administration (FDA) approved valve, may be considered medically necessary for patients with congenital heart disease and current right ventricular outflow tract obstruction (RVOT) or regurgitation with ANY of the following indications: - 1.
-Individuals with right ventricle-to-pulmonary artery conduit with or without bioprosthetic valve with at least moderate pulmonic regurgitation; - 2.
-Individuals with native or patched RVOT with at least moderate pulmonic regurgitation; - 3.
-Individuals with right ventricle-to-pulmonary artery conduit with or without bioprosthetic valve with pulmonic stenosis (mean RVOT gradient at least 35 mm Hg); - 4.
-Individuals with native or patched RVOT with pulmonic stenosis (mean RVOT gradient at least 35 mm Hg). - B. Based upon our criteria and assessment of the peer-reviewed literature, TPVI is considered investigational for all other indications.
+- VI.
+Transcatheter pulmonary valve implantation (TPVI) may be considered medically necessary when ALL of the following criteria are met: - A. with a U.S. Food and Drug Administration (FDA) approved valve; - B. congenital heart disease and current right ventricular outflow tract obstruction (RVOT) or regurgitation with ANY of the following indications: - 1.
+Right ventricle-to-pulmonary artery conduit with or without bioprosthetic valve with at least moderate pulmonic regurgitation; - 2.
+Native or patched RVOT with at least moderate pulmonic regurgitation; - 3.
+Right ventricle-to-pulmonary artery conduit with or without bioprosthetic valve with pulmonic stenosis (mean RVOT gradient at least 35 mm Hg); - 4.
+Native or patched RVOT with pulmonic stenosis (mean RVOT gradient at least 35 mm Hg). - VII.
+Transcatheter pulmonary valve implantation (TPVI) is considered investigational for all other indications.